civican/legisinfo/42-1/bills/C-59/bill_text.md

 ### Section 6

-Nothing in section 5 **or 5.1** is to be construed as authorizing the collection or use of any information that is disclosed under section **5**.
+Nothing in section 5 or 5.1 is to be construed as authorizing the collection or use of any information that is disclosed under section 5.

 ### Section 118.1